05 Jun Top Five Moves to Improve Core Strength For Weightlifting

 Loaded Carries such as suitcase carries (arm at side), Front rack carries, and overhead carries.

 Side planks and harder variations of side planks also work great for core strength weightlifting!

 Athletes frequently catch a jerk with their lumbar spine slightly overextended.
 If we only train neutral positioning, we may set them up for increased failure when they catch overextended.
 Some anterior core training with the lumbar spine slightly extended will help them be better able to stabilize here.

-GHD Sit Ups when performed correctly make a great exercise for being strong when the back is SLIGHTLY extended.
-I would not program these constantly, but instead work this position from time to time.
+GHD Sit Ups, when performed correctly do a great exercise for being strong when the back is SLIGHTLY extended.
+I would not program these constantly, but instead, work this position from time to time.